scaleoutsean/awesome-solidfire/README.md

 ### Backup, Restore, Site Failover

 - While you backup SolidFire by backing up front-end VMs or application data, the following vendors (ordered alphabetically) can integrate with SolidFire API to make backups better
-  - Cleondris
+  - Cleondris HCC
   - Commvault
-  - Veeam
+  - Veeam BR
 - You can also replicate to, and then backup from ONTAP, which becomes attractive with large backup jobs: set up SolidFire SnapMirror to an ONTAP system with NL-SAS disks and backup the volume on ONTAP.
 When you have to backup a 20TB database on HCI, you're better off backing it up with NetApp HCI replicated to ONTAP than directly from HCI (either NetApp or any other)
 - DR
   - Native Synchronous and Asynchronous Replication - see NetApp TR-4741 or newer
   - Site failover
     - SolidFire SRA for VMware SRM
-    - Some of backup offerings mentioned above provide functionality similar to VMware SRM
+    - Some of the backup offerings mentioned above provide functionality similar to VMware SRM

 ### Security

 - Minimal security footprint - HTTPS (management interfaces) and iSCSI (storage)
 - Uses SED drives with cluster-managed keys
-- Supports KMIP-compatible external key manager (see the IMT for the current list of tested ISV solutions (HyTrust, Gemalto KeySecure, etc.))
+- Supports KMIP-compatible external key managers (see the IMT for the current list of tested ISV solutions (HyTrust, [Thales KeySecure](./encryption/kmip-thales-keysecure.md), etc.))
 - FIPS 140-2 Level 2 certified SSDs (NetApp HCI H610S-2F model only)

 ## Demo VM, Tools and Utilities